jakeouellette/reveal.jade/README.md

 To use:

 clone reveal.js.
-Edit the gradle.properties for this repository to point to its folder.
+Edit the gradle.properties, configure the two properties:

+  1) the path to reveal.js

+  2) the path you'd like your talk created in

 Use grunt serve to start reveal.js.